puru02/django-anymail/docs/esps/mailgun.rst

 .. note::

-    Anymail also supports Mailgun's "fully-parsed" inbound message format, but the "raw MIME" version is preferred to get the most accurate representation of any received email.
+    Anymail supports both of Mailgun's "fully-parsed" and "raw MIME" inbound message formats.
+The raw MIME version is preferred to get the most accurate representation of any received email.
 Using raw MIME also avoids a limitation in Django's :mimetype:`multipart/form-data` handling that can strip attachments with certain filenames (and inline images without filenames).

+    * To use raw MIME (recommended), the route forwarding url should end with :samp:`…/inbound_mime/` as shown above.
-    To use Mailgun's fully-parsed format, change :samp:`.../inbound_mime/` to just :samp:`.../inbound/` at the end of the route forwarding url.
+    * To use fully-parsed format (not recommended), omit the :samp:`_mime` so the route forwarding url ends with just :samp:`…/inbound/`.

     .. versionchanged:: 8.6
-       Using Mailgun's full-parsed (not raw MIME) inbound message format is no longer recommended.
+       Using Mailgun's fully-parsed inbound message format is no longer recommended.

 .. _Receiving, Forwarding and Storing Messages: